rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Modular weapons were merged, which was a change several months in the making.
 NPCs are now able to pick up items that are on the ground.
 Work was done on taming and mounting various animals.
-Weather is still in the works, with improvements to the ambiant SFX system for rain.
+Weather is still in the works, with improvements to the ambient SFX system for rain.
 A new UI concept was created for what Airshipper might be able to look like in the future.

 May's full weekly devlogs: "This Week In Veloren...":